 Honolulu, Hawaii 96814

-The room block cut-off date is Friday, February 17, 2017.
+The room block cut-off date is Thursday, July 5, 2018.
 Room requests after the cut-off date are not guaranteed, but the hotel will extend the group rate if there is availability.
-Please note that the conference is during “spring break” and the hotel will fill up quickly.

 To book your reservation, please click below to access a special reservation site for our group.Reservations